usnistgov/hugo-uswds/CONTRIBUTING.md

 1. Fork the repository to your personal workspace.
 Please refer to the Github [guide on forking a repository](https://help.github.com/articles/fork-a-repo/) for more details.
 1. Create a feature branch from the master branch for making changes.
 You can [create a branch in your personal repository](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) directly on GitHub or create the branch using a Git client.
 For example, the ```git branch working``` command can be used to create a branch named *working*.
 1. You will need to make your modifications by adding, removing, and changing the content in the branch, then staging your changes using the ```git add``` and ```git rm``` commands.
 1. Once you have staged your changes, you will need to commit them.
 When committing, you will need to include a commit message.
 The commit message should describe the nature of your changes (e.g., added new feature X which supports Y).
-You can also reference an issue from the Vulntology repository by using the hash symbol.
+You can also reference an issue from the project repository by using the hash symbol.
 For example, to reference issue #34, you would include the text "#34".
 The full command would be: ```git commit -m "added new feature X which supports Y addressing issue #34"```.
 1. Next, you must push your changes to your personal repo.
 You can do this with the command: ```git push```.
 1. Finally, you can [create a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).

 ### Repository structure

-This repository consists of the following directories and files pertaining to the Vulntology project:
+This repository consists of the following directories and files pertaining to the project:

 - [.github](.github): Contains GitHub issue and pull request templates for the project.
-- [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md): This file contains a code of conduct for the Vulntology project contributors.
+- [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md): This file contains a code of conduct for all project contributors.
 - [CONTRIBUTING.md](CONTRIBUTING.md): This file is for potential contributors to the project.
 It provides basic information on the project, describes the main ways people can make contributions, explains how to report issues, and lists pointers to additional sources of information.
 It also has instructions on establishing a development environment for contributing to the project and using GitHub project cards to track development sprints.
 - [LICENSE.md](LICENSE.md): This file contains license information for the files in this GitHub repository.
 - [USERS.md](USERS.md): This file explains which types of users are most likely to benefit from use of this project and its artifacts.